K-OpenNet/OPNFV-Tacker-ResourceAware-IFG/README.md

 # OPNFV-ODL-SFC
 This is a repository for development on Load/Path-aware Service Function Scheduler based on OPNFV SFC and OpenDaylight SFC projects.
 The Load/Path-aware Service Function Scheduler is merged into OpenDaylight Carbon release and also, planned to be merged in OPNFV Danube release.

+The 'Working History' table shows the events related to the Scheduler.
+The 'Past Repositories' table shows other repositories related to the Scheduler under K-OpenNet which have been merged into this repository.

 > ### Working History
 | Date    | Target Project         | Contents                                                                                         | Remarks                            |